 Q: Can insoles help relieve back pain?

 A: Yes, insoles can help relieve back pain.
 Many folks who live with back pain just assume it’s caused by working too hard or bad posture or just age.
 And it might be.
 But there’s also a pretty good chance that back pain is originating in their feet.
-Sciatica (16), for instance, is caused by compression of the spine.
-Most people assume it happens because they lifted something too heavy.
-But that’s not always the case.
-Sometimes the compression is caused by pounding the pavement mercilessly for prolonged periods.
+Sciatica (7), for instance, can be caused by pounding the pavement mercilessly for prolonged periods.
 And, most importantly, doing so with shoes that don’t absorb shocks well or that don’t promote a proper stride.
 Good insoles can correct both of those problems and alleviate the pain associated with sciatica.

 Q: Why does it feel like there is a tennis ball in my shoe when I wear insoles?